 That’s when I decided to get serious and challenge myself.
 My world had been ripped apart, and with it my illusion of entitlement.
 I got good grades.
 I studies martial arts.
 And I started to think about my future.

 My grandfather Clyde, a child of the Great Depression and a successful self-made camera store owner, would constantly tell me that, if I wanted to ensure my future success and recession-proof my life, I should study hard, go to college, and become a doctor or a lawyer.

 For those of you who are younger than me, it may help for me to explain my grandfather’s reasoning.
 Before the financial and tech revolutions of the past quarter-century, physicians and lawyers were looked at as the most successful members of society.
 Being a doctor or lawyer practically guaranteed wealth and respect and membership into an exclusive club of the elite.
-And, for what it’s worth, in the wake of the COVID-19 pandemic, it wouldn’t surprise me if we saw a readjustment back towards that.

 I entered the University of Washington in 1991 and did very well in my pre-med classes.
 During the summer of 1992 I got a job in a physician’s office collecting bodily fluids and prepping patients for the doctor.
 This is after I spent the second half of my freshman year volunteering several hours a day at the University of Washington Medical Center.
 By the time I returned to school for my sophomore year, having collected hundreds of samples of blood from patients and having checked thousands of boxes on insurance billing sheets, I knew that medicine was not my path.

 So, heeding my grandfather’s admonition, I decided to go to law school.
 At the decision point, I wasn’t truly inspired by the law.
 That would change, and in retrospect, I wouldn’t change a thing.